Branislav Ivanović: 2015–16 season

 At the beginning of the season, Ivanović was named as the club's new vice-captain.
 On 2 August 2015, Ivanović made his first appearance of the season in 1–0 defeat of the FA Community Shield against London rivals Arsenal.
 Ivanović scored his first goal of the season in the first game after the departure of manager José Mourinho, against Sunderland.
 On 22 January 2016, Ivanović signed a new one-year contract extension with Chelsea.
 On 27 February, he scored an 89th minute winning header in a 2–1 win over Southampton.
 Ivanović made his 350th appearance for Chelsea in all competitions on 1 March against Norwich, becoming the fourth overseas player to do so.

 Throughout the season, during John Terry's injuries, Ivanović stepped up to service as the team captain.

 2016–17 season

 Although suffering a minor injury in the beginning of pre-season, Ivanović returned during Chelsea's tour of the United States and continue to rotate throughout the games with young right back Ola Aina.
 Ivanović continued his role as the right-back in the 2–1 during the season opener against West Ham United.
 However, preceding Chelsea's 3–0 defeat against Arsenal in September, Ivanović was replaced by Victor Moses for the foreseeable future.
 This, therefore, forced manager Antonio Conte to switch to his favoured 3–4–3 formation in their 2–0 victory over Hull City.
-Ivanović went on to score his last goal in his final appearance for Chelsea in their 4–0 home victory against Championship side Brentford in the FA Cup, driving a low, hard shot past goalkeeper Daniel Bentley.
+Ivanović went on to score his last goal in his final appearance for Chelsea in their 4–0 home victory against Championship side Brentford in the FA Cup, driving a low, hard shot past goalkeeper Dan Bentley.